shyamganesh2010/whatsappdevopment/README.md

 # whatsappdevopment
-This is my study pupose
+This is my study purpose